 In the sphere of private fund formation, Mr. Black has advised sponsors and cornerstone investors on the structuring, re-structuring, formation and investment of numerous funds and other co-investment structures ranging widely in size, strategy and focus (including numerous hedge strategies, hybrid, private equity, public and private debt, emerging markets, clean tech/energy, agriculture, infrastructure, commodities and real estate).
 He has advised on funds established in various jurisdictions including Jersey, Guernsey, Cayman Islands, BVI, Luxembourg, Ireland, Singapore, Mauritius, Delaware and England.
 He also advises on a range of portfolio investments, secondaries and other portfolio transactions.

-Mr. Black is recommended in Legal 500 UK 2012 where he is described as “very knowledgeable” and highlighted for showing “reliable judgement”.
+Mr. Black is recommended for Investment Funds in the 2013 and 2012 editions of The Legal 500 (UK) where he is described as "very impressive" and “very knowledgeable” and is highlighted for showing “reliable judgement”.
+He is listed as a leading lawyer in The International Who's Who of Business Lawyers - Private Funds 2014.

 Mr. Black chairs an AIMA working group on the implementation of the Alternative Investment Fund Manager’s Directive (AIFMD).
 His publications include the “Private Equity Funds” chapter of Sweet & Maxwell’s Law and Regulation of Investment Management and the UK chapter of the European Lawyer Reference Series on Hedge Funds.